-When our two co-founders, Chantelle Baxter and Dave Dixon, turned their vision to educate vulnerable girls in Africa into a passionate movement of change-makers, they created a whole new kind of charity.
+When our two co-founders, Chantelle Baxter and Dave Dixon, turned their vision of empowering girls through education into a passionate movement of change-makers – they created a whole new kind of charity.

 Starting with their tiny team of two working out of their own living rooms, they built a fast-growing charity that now reaches thousands of women and girls through our education programs.
 That same energy, drive and determination still defines One Girl today, and though we’ve grown in size (and thankfully moved on from makeshift living room offices), we’re still as passionate as ever about our mission to educate girls.

 Making the transition from our two extraordinary co-founders to our next CEO was one of the biggest challenges the organisation had faced.

 Morgan was able to provide exactly the kind of leadership we needed to make a smooth transition and continue our growth – so much so that last year was our biggest year yet!
 We grew our community and raised more funds than ever before, which enabled us to reach even more women and girls with life-changing support.
 We celebrated some huge and unexpected wins and it was an unbelievably exciting time.